Less-Than-Perfect/CBC-Bit-Flipper-Perl5/README.md

 - [x] Create code with the basic function of attacking the final block
 - [x] Add a loop to attack each block
 - [x] Comfirm a successful attack on local server
-- [ ] Comfirm a successful attack on a wargame/ctf
+- [x] Comfirm a successful attack on a wargame/ctf
 - [x] Add user friendliness
 - [ ] Add a specific Perl version
 - [ ] Create Documentation

+# Feature Set To-do
+- [ ] Add a function to restore the internal state of the program

 # Why Perl?
 Why not?
 This is in fact my first Perl script, horrible right?